-To seem comments on proposed processes for assessing whether masters programmes meet the criteria for taking a pluralist approach to teaching economics and ensuring ongoing compliance and collective learning.
+To seek comments on proposed processes for assessing whether masters programmes meet the criteria for taking a pluralist approach to teaching economics and ensuring ongoing compliance and collective learning.

 In general university department programmes are not accredited but do have to be approved by internal university processes, which take some time and are often very bureaucratic and slow.
 Business schools are though widely subject to accreditation systems, but not in terms of pluralism.